Grimes-Gif/Biomarker-depp/README.md

 1. subject must have been diagnosed with a psychiatric disorder by a medical professional
 2. Must be having a current psychiatric episodes OR has had an episode in the past 6 months.

 We believe that machine learning is especially useful in this field because it allows for the standardization, comparison, and subsequent analysis of datasets that come from different metrics/studies.
 Succesful completion of this project would allow us to provide physicians and researchers with possible predictive measures for the development of psychiatric disorders.
-This would allow more conclusive

 <img width="436" alt="image" src="https://user-images.githubusercontent.com/8241982/182700187-c72d0a1c-597b-4943-a6c9-0809cd671b3b.png">